shaunsukgyukoh/shaunsukgyukoh.github.com/_posts/2021-01-08-FLUTTER02-dart.md

   return "hello";
 }

-// Dart support arrow functions
-String greetingArrow() => "helloArrow";
+// Dart support arrow functions: good for when returning single value in one line String greetingArrow() => "helloArrow";

 // Class is a blueprint of an object like any other languages